- Have completed at least one course in college-level economics, mathematics, or statistics; or an AP/IB calculus, economics, or statistics course.

 - A résumé that includes work experience, extracurricular activities, foreign travel, language abilities, community involvement and other experiences relevant to public affairs

 - A multipart personal statement highlighting cultural experiences, leadership skills and a commitment to public service

-** Students who are selected as Fellows will be required to submit official academic transcript(s) for ALL of the colleges and universities attended and listed on the application.
+** Students admitted to the JSI program will be required to submit an official academic transcript(s) for ALL of the colleges and universities attended and listed on the application.